Bobby Witt Jr. Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is eighth in the league with a collective 9.5 strikeouts per nine innings.
+- The Orioles pitching staff is 10th in the league with a collective 9.2 strikeouts per nine innings.

-- The Orioles' 4.32 team ERA ranks 15th among all MLB pitching staffs.
+- The Orioles have the 17th-ranked team ERA across all MLB pitching staffs (4.40).

-- The Orioles rank 16th in baseball in home runs allowed (34 total, 1.2 per game).
+- The Orioles rank 16th in baseball in home runs given up (35 total, 1.2 per game).

-- Gibson gets the start for the Orioles, his seventh of the season.
-He is 4-0 with a 3.93 ERA and 27 strikeouts in 34 1/3 innings pitched.
+- Rodriguez makes the start for the Orioles, his sixth of the season.
+He is 1-0 with a 4.07 ERA and 34 strikeouts in 24 1/3 innings pitched.

-- In his most recent appearance on Thursday, the right-hander went 4 1/3 innings against the Detroit Tigers, allowing three earned runs while surrendering eight hits.
+- The right-hander last pitched on Saturday against the Detroit Tigers, when he threw five scoreless innings while giving up two hits.

+- The 23-year-old has an ERA of 4.07, with 12.6 strikeouts per nine innings, in five games this season.
+Opponents are batting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.